Forensic Investigation : Prefetch File

 OS Forensics

 OS Forensic is a digital forensic tool, a complete package for forensic investigation by Passmark software.
-It is used to extract, analyze data, search files, recover deleted passwords, and recover deleted evidence, much more.
+Users extract, analyze data, search files, recover deleted passwords, and recover deleted evidence, much more.

 Download the tool from here.